Webenomic/DataSlider/README.md

 # data-slider

-Data-Slider is an ES Javascript module that enables straightforward implementation of real-time data-bound progress indicator bars, range input sliders, and seek sliders for media timeline control.
+Data-Slider is an ES Javascript module that enables straightforward implementation of progress indicator bars, range input sliders, and seek sliders for media timeline control.
+The module's polyfill is based on the ubiquitously-supported [HTMLProgressElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLProgressElement).

 Features: